DarkstarXDD/blog-preview-card/README.md

 ### New Things Learned. 🎓

-- It's my first time using Tailwind, so I had to learn how to setup a project with it.
+- It's my first time using Tailwind, so had to learn how to setup a project with it.
-- Had to search in the [Tailwind docs](https://tailwindcss.com/) a bit to find some class names.
-- The [Tailwind CSS IntelliSense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) VS Code plugin was super helpful since it shows the underlying CSS properties for each utility class.
+- Using the the [Tailwind CSS IntelliSense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) VS Code plugin.
+It was super helpful since it shows the underlying CSS properties for each utility class.
-- Also learned a bit about how to use `tailwind.config.js` file to extend the default theme to include my own custom values.
+- How to use the `tailwind.config.js` file to extend the default theme to include my own custom values.
 - Using `@layer` to include my own classes.
+- _When using pseudo elements, Tailwind will automatically add `content: ''` by default so you don’t have to specify it unless you want a different value._

 #